HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### ㏘
 - implement this as a countDown
-  - at leaast until my PR use is more effective
+  - at leaast until my PR use is more effective-
+- test the theory that 3X color margings are needed to affect shading

 <hr>